Aspher0/NoireLib/NoireLib/README.md

 }
 ```

-Once initialized, you can fully benefit of the library.
+Once initialized, you can fully benefit from the library.

 NoireLib also comes with Modules you can use.<br/>
 Those modules are all-in-one autonomous packages you can easily add and configure.<br/>